Alexis211/kogata/README.md

 ### Plans for soon

-* Implement syscalls
+* Implement missing syscalls
 * Write device drivers : VGA, keyboard, ATA, FAT, VESA

 ### Things to design

+* Cache architecture
+* IPC
 * How does a process exit, what does it do, how do processes synchronize ?
-* Timers, workers, sleeping
 * Have several threads in a single process
 * Better handling of errors (rather than panicing) ; userspace apps should not have the possibility of crashing the system
-* How does a process transmit information (such as environment or arguments) to its children ?
+* How does a process transmit information (such as environment, arguments, file descriptors) to its children ?

 ### Things not sure